tetsu9923/SciReviewGen/README.md

   -dataset_path <Path to the generated dataset> \
   --field <Optional: the field of the literature reviews (default="Computer Science")>
 ```
-The metadata and pdf parses of the literature reviews and the cited papers are stored in *dataset_path* (in the form of pandas dataframe).
+The metadata and pdf parses of the candidates for the literature reviews and the cited papers are stored in *dataset_path* (in the form of pandas dataframe).

 ### 2. Construct SciReviewGen
 - Run the following command: